A Coast to Coast Walk

 The use of impression numbers ceased by late 1985, with the final guides bearing them retailing at £4.65.
 Subsequently, the price increased to £5.50, coinciding with the disappearance of all impression numbers.
 A Coast to Coast Walk achieved the thirty-fourth impression, surpassing the sales of The Outlying Fells of Lakeland, originally published in 1974.

-Following the broadcast of the new TV series, Wainwright revisited St Bees in the late summer of 1989 to commence the creation of a sequel to his acclaimed A Coast to Coast Walk.
-Additional details can be found in Wainwright Memories.
+Following the broadcast of the new TV series, Wainwright revisited St Bees in the late summer of 1989 to commence the creation of a new book based on his world-famous walk.
+The whole story can be found in Wainwright Memories.

 Wainwright’s A Coast to Coast Walk underwent several revisions from 1973 to 1990, with many adjustments prompted by the trail traversing private lands.
 A notable alteration occurred beyond Beacon Hill, near Orton.
 Ongoing abuse by walkers, including camping, wall damage, and littering, led farmers to revoke access permission.
 Despite Wainwright’s warning to readers in 1976, the situation persisted.
 In 1981, the route was redirected through Orton, adding two miles to the walk as a response to the farmers’ decision to withdraw access.

-Here is a list of the changes made by Wainwright during the Gazette years, apart from one by Chris Jesty.
+Here is a list of Wainwright’s changes during the Gazette years, apart from one by Chris Jesty.

 Page 7: